 The lessor is responsible for the owner requirements set forth in section 2477.5.
 See the definition of “owner” in section 2477.4 for clarification related to banks and financial institutions.

-The lessor may delegate the responsibilities under section 2477.5(g), (h), and (i) to the lessee, if the following conditions are met:
+The lessor may delegate the responsibilities under section 2477.5, if the following conditions are met:

-The lease contract shall show clear delegation of the TRU reporting, operating fee, and compliance label requirements to the lessee;
+The lease contract shall show clear delegation of the TRU requirements to the lessee;

 The lessor shall submit third party agreement confirmation information as required under section 2477.20(k) for leased units to CARB at least 10 days prior to the lessee reporting the TRU or TRU gen set to CARB.